 Compost Tea

-In my experience, compost tea is the key to tomato growing success.
-Everything I have learned about it came from (1) attending a seminar taught by author Jeff Lowenfels, (2) from reading the book: Teaming With Microbes, written by Mr. Lowenfels and Wayne Lewis,(3) from the helpful people at Simplici-Tea and (4) from two years using it in my tomato sauce garden with remarkable results.
+In my experience, compost tea is one key to tomato growing success.
+Initially, I learned about compost tea when I attended a seminar taught by Jeff Lowenfels, who is one of the authors of the book, Teaming With Microbes.
+Then I purchased the Simplici-Tea compost tea kit from Keep It Simple (KIS) Farm in Redmond, Washington and have been brewing my own since 2005 with excellent results.
 This is a product that is safe and organic, inexpensive, simple to create yourself, easy to apply and it really works.
-I only wish I would have found it sooner!

 What is compost tea?

-This depends on the composition of the compost used to make the tea, but mostly it contains beneficial bacteria and fungi.
-I purchase compost tea kits (like tea bags) from Simplici-Tea to use in my KIS (Keep It Simple) brewer—also purchased from Simplici-Tea.
 This system is inexpensive, easy to use and I believe it’s the only 12-hour brewer currently on the market.
-The ready-to-use kits are a prepackaged balance of bacteria and fungi along with the extra nutrients for microbes and plants.
-Using these takes any guesswork out of the equation.
-Since they contain both bacteria and fungi along with other nutrients—the solution benefits all of my plants including tomatoes, roses, lawn, trees, shrubs, vegetables, etc. According to Lowenfels and Lewis, tomato plants as well as other annual vegetables and flowers prefer the bacteria in the solution where perennials, shrubs and trees prefer the fungi.
-Since vermicompost (compost from a worm bin) tends to be bacteria-dominant, it would probably make a good tea for tomato plants.
+The ready-to-use compost tea bags are a prepackaged balance of bacteria and fungi along with the extra nutrients for microbes and plants.
+Using these takes any guesswork out of the equation since they contain both bacteria and fungi along with other nutrients.
+The combined solution benefits all of my plants including tomatoes, roses, lawn, trees, shrubs, berries and vegetables.
+According to Teaming With Microbes, annual plants prefer the bacteria in the solution where perennials, shrubs and trees prefer the fungi.
+Since vermicompost (compost from a worm bin) tends to be bacteria-dominant, it would probably make a good tea for tomato plants and other annuals, but you would need to do some research to find a recipe if you plan to create your own compost tea bag.
+There is more information on building your own tea brewer in the book: Teaming With Microbes.

 How do the microbes help in the garden?